 The period from our initial contact with a potential customer and their first purchase of our solution typically ranges from three to nine months, and in some cases has extended much further.
 The range in the sales cycle can be impacted by multiple factors, including an increasing trend towards more formal request for proposal processes and more competition within our industry, as well as formal budget timelines which impact timing of purchases by target customers.
-New products tend to have a longer and more unpredictable revenue ramp period because of varying customer adoption rates.
+New products, including those that may compete with or replace our former product offerings, tend to have a longer and more unpredictable revenue ramp period because of varying customer adoption rates.
 As a result of these factors, we have only limited ability to forecast the timing and type of initial sales.
 This, in turn, makes it more difficult to forecast quarterly and annual financial performance.